bonbonbaron/gpt/README.md

 # gpt
-Talk to ChatGPT from Bash terminal.
-This persists conversations and allows switching among them.
+Talk to ChatGPT from a Bash terminal.
+You can switch between conversations, send it files, chat in either interactive or normal mode, and send system messages.

 ## Dependencies